robkorn/rust-urbit-http-api/README.md

 ### Subscription Example

 This example shows how to create, interact with, and delete a `Subscription`.
-In this scenario we desire to read messages from our `Subscription` for 10 seconds, and then perform cleanup.
+In this scenario we desire to read all new updates from Graph Store via our `Subscription` for 10 seconds, and then perform cleanup.

 ```rust
 use std::thread;